ArtiLuca/algorithms-and-puzzles/LeetCode/Arrays & Linked Lists/Set Mismatch/README.md

     for (int i = 0; i < (int)nums.size(); i++) {

-        // if past first we check for duplicate if (i > 0 && nums[i] == nums[i-1]) {
+        // if past first, we check for a duplicate if (i > 0 && nums[i] == nums[i-1]) {
             duplicate = nums[i];
         }